 If a drug is intended for the treatment of a serious or life-threatening disease or condition and the drug demonstrates the potential to address unmet medical needs for this disease or condition, the drug sponsor may apply for the FDA fast track designation.
-If fast track designation is obtained, the FDA may initiate review of sections of a new drug application, or NDA, before the application is complete.
+If fast track designation is obtained, the FDA may initiate review of sections of a NDA before the application is complete.
 This "rolling review" is available if the applicant provides, and the FDA approves, a schedule for submission of the individual sections of the application.